-This is a question that I have struggled with a lot in the four-and-a-half years, since I had my first son, Ryan, and discovered there was a parenting philosophy that lined up with my parenting views.
-I questioned if I didn’t practice all elements of AP, could I really call myself an “attached parent?”
-(This was before API revised the principles for the eight principles that are in place now.)
+This is a question that I have struggled with a lot in the four-and-a-half years, since I had my first son, Ryan, and discovered there was a parenting approach that lined up with my parenting views.
+I questioned that if I didn’t practice all elements of Attachment Parenting (AP), could I really call myself an “attached parent?”

 No one is a perfect parent, and if that is the standard that we inadvertently hold ourselves and others to, we will feel like we have failed, sooner or later.
-No one can possibly practice all eight elements of AP, all the time, in perfect balance.
-I believe these principles are wonderful guides and ideals to strive for, but in no way are a set of rules and regulations that parents must incorporate at all times, less they be considered non-AP parents.
+I believe API’s Eight Principles of Parenting are wonderful guides, but in no way are a set of rules and regulations that parents must incorporate at all times, less they be considered non-AP parents.

-One of the recent topics on this blog relates to one of the principles- discipline.
-There have been posts and discussions on whether or not time-out is a “proper” discipline method for AP parents.
+One example is discipline and whether or not time-out is a “proper” discipline technique for AP parents.

 I think a much more productive approach would be to find out why the parent has chosen to impart a certain method, and instead of judging, listen.
 Perhaps the child responds best to that method, or is a high-needs, or special needs child.
 Perhaps we can share what we have found to work in a similar situation.
 That could open up ideas for the parent that maybe they had not thought of before.